New Student Orientation & Checklist

-- Pay fall student bill by the first business day of the month.
+- Pay fall student bill by August 1st.

 Orientation is required for all new students and is an opportunity to introduce you to Duke Divinity School as a community of learning and faithful service with attention to both spiritual and vocational formation.
 Detailed orientation information will begin being sent out in June and there will be content in the months of June, July, and August.
 Check the Academic Calendar for specific dates when classes begin for your program.